ChukwumaUk/flyrank-capstone-widget-platform/README.md

 ```

    The API is now at http://localhost:3000.

+   Note: docker compose up --build downloads dependencies; on a slow connection the npm install step may need a retry (ECONNRESET).
+The build is deterministic and completes once the download succeeds.

 4. Seed a demo widget (idempotent — safe to run twice).
 It prints an embed snippet
    you can paste into any page: